brannerchinese/dihtuei_jongshin_juacheu/README.md

 The first time you run the program, there are naturally no changes to report — changes await you, perhaps, the second time you run it.
 I suggest running it once every day or two if you're actively looking for work, or once every month or two if you're just interested in keeping track of RC's companies.

+The use case I have in mind is that when a few new companies have been added since the last time you looked, you can find those companies' names without having to read through the entire jobs site.
+My intention is to make it easier for each of us to keep track of this information, for and by ourselves, when we choose to do so.
+I don't think it would be appropriate to automate reporting of changes to the list — the point is for individual batchlings to be able to control their looking up of changes.

 Kindly post issues, send me comments and suggestions, or offer pull requests.

 ### To set up and run